philipco/philipco.github.io/_pages/associative_life.md

   - /associative_life.html
 ---

 I like to get involved in associations and in exciting projects.
+I am not afraid to have positions of responsibility.

 **Member of the French SMAI**, since 2020.
 *Société de Mathématiques Appliquées et Industrielles.*

+**Doctoral students' delegate to the laboratory's administration**
+CMAP Laboratory, Ecole Polytechnique, 2021 and 2022.

 **Congress of Applied Mathematics for Young Researchers**
 *CJC-MA: Congrès des Jeunes Chercheurs en Mathématiques Appliquées.*